LimaoC/website/content/projects/_index.md

----
-showDate: false
-showAuthor: false
-showReadingTime: false
----

 ## Projects

-If you're interested in learning more or would like to contribute, these projects (and more) are all open source and available on my [GitHub](https://www.github.com/LimaoC/) page.
+These projects (and more) can be found on my [GitHub](https://github.com/LimaoC) page.
+They are ordered here by most recent first.